Alexander Odyssey: Plot

-The film premiered at the Quebec City Film Festival on September 15, 2019, before premiering commercially on September 20.
+Awards

 The film received three Canadian Screen Award nominations at the 8th Canadian Screen Awards in 2020, for Best Feature Length Documentary, Best Cinematography in a Documentary (Pires) and Best Editing in a Documentary (Pires, Sophie Leblond and Sylvia de Angelis).
 It also received four Prix Iris nominations at the 22nd Quebec Cinema Awards, for Best Documentary, Best Cinematography in a Documentary, Best Editing in a Documentary and Best Sound in a Documentary.
 It won the Canadian Screen Award for Best Editing.